jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 On the first day of class each week, students will first be given an **Individual Readiness Quiz (IRQ)** of multiple-choice questions to check their understanding of the online materials.
-Each correct response earns one Attempt Point to that individual.
+Each response earns that individual Attempt Points.

 Immediately following the IRQ (before solutions are revealed), each Team will come together to take an identical **Team Readiness Quiz (TRQ)**, discussing each member's choices and agreeing on a solution.
 These responses are immediately revealed as correct or incorrect, and the Team will keep guessing until the correct answer is found.
-After the quiz, 4 Attempt Points are banked to the Team (not each individual) for each correct first guess, 2 AP for each correct second guess, and 1 AP for each correct third guess.
+After the quiz, Attempt Points are banked to the Team (not individuals) based on how many guesses were required to reveal the correct response.

 ### Activities

-On days without quizzes, the instructor will assign **Activities** to be completed as a Team during the first 60 minutes of class.
+On days without an IRQ/TRQ, the instructor will assign **Activities** to be completed as a Team during the first 60 minutes of class.
 These activities will be used to cement students' understanding of the course standards.
-4 Attempt Points will be banked to Teams (not individuals) that successfully complete each day's Activity(s).
+Attempt Points will be banked to Teams (not individuals) that successfully complete each day's Activity(s).

 ### Surveys